AlexanderLobonenok/NetflixClone/README.md

 ## :dart: About ##

 Made using UIKit with Swift language.
 Core Data was used as the local database.
-Tmdb and youtube api were used for the API.
+TMDB and YouTube API were used for the API.

 ## :rocket: Technologies ##